-- I. New or altered activities are considered in accordance with the criteria for selection applicable at the time the original application was reviewed and the policy, current at that time, regarding amendments. - All amended activities must receive environmental clearance prior to construction.
+- 1. New or altered activities are considered in accordance with the criteria for selection applicable at the time the original application was reviewed and the policy, current at that time, regarding amendments. - 2.
+All amended activities must receive environmental clearance prior to construction.
 Any amendments or changes that require an amendment to the originally approved environmental review will not be approved. - 3.
 The Office of Community Development will ascertain as to whether or not the proposed activity is an integral part of the originally approved project and is necessary to complete the project as originally approved. - 4.
 The Office of Community Development will also review the site location of the proposed activity in relation to the approved target area.
 If there is a budget underrun and an expansion of the target area is requested, approval of the amendment will be based upon the following: Such expansions will have to be contiguous to the original target area.
 The overall project will still have to meet its intended national objective.
 The scope and intent of expansion must be in keeping with the scope and intent of the originally funded application.
 The requested amendment cannot merely involve an enhancement of the originally approved project.
 As stated above, any amendments or changes that require an amendment to the originally approved environmental review will not be approved.

-XI.
-Sustainable Water Management Consolidation (SWMC) Planning Grant Program The Sustainable Water Management Consolidation (SWMC) Planning Grant program was created to provide local governments with funding in order to develop viable, fundable water projects consisting of consolidation of non-profit/municipal water systems throughout the state of Louisiana.
-With a focus on consolidation and system upgrades/repairs, the intent of the SWMC Planning Grant program is to create water systems that are sustainable, financially solvent, and stable. \$200,000 has been set aside for the SWMC Planning Grant program (with an individual grant ceiling of \$40,000).

-A. General Information
+- IX.
+Sustainable Water and Sewer Management Consolidation (SWSMC) Planning Grant Program The Sustainable Water and Sewer Management Consolidation (SWSMC) Planning Grant program was created to provide local governments with funding in order to develop viable, fundable water and sewer projects consisting of consolidation of non-profit/municipal water or sewer systems throughout the state of Louisiana.
+With a focus on consolidation and system upgrades/repairs, the intent of the SWSMC Planning Grant program is to create water and sewer systems that are sustainable, financially solvent, and stable. \$200,000 has been set aside for the SWSMC Planning Grant program (with an individual grant ceiling of \$40,000). - A. General Information